some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Client ID is the unique identifier for the calling client inside the ECU.
 The Session ID is a unique identifier chosen by the client for each call.

+.. feat_req:: 🎯
+    :id: feat_req_someip_700
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

 If session handling is not used, the Session ID shall be set to 0x0000.

 .. feat_req:: 🎯
     :id: feat_req_someip_649